Researchers are asking, "Does sugar feed cancer?" Here's what you should know about sugar and cancer.

 While carbohydrates are necessary for your body to function properly, studies have found that eating too many sugars can have a negative impact on your health.
 Some research even indicates that high sugar consumption may put you at risk for certain types of cancer.

-Research published in early 2016 by the MD Anderson Cancer Center found that consuming a high GI diet — a diet with a lot of sugar — was associated with an increased risk for lung cancer in non-Hispanic whites.
+Research published in early 2016 about sugar and cancer by the MD Anderson Cancer Center found that consuming a high GI diet — a diet with a lot of sugar — was associated with an increased risk for lung cancer in non-Hispanic whites.
 Among participants who had never smoked, those with the highest GI diet were more than twice as likely to develop lung cancer as those who ate the lowest GI diet.

 There is some evidence that food with added sugars poses the greatest risk.
 A study investigating both naturally-occurring and added sugars found a link between added fructose and cancer of the small intestine, as well as a link between all added sugars and esophageal cancer.
 However, researchers found that none of the naturally occurring sugars they examined were associated with a higher risk of colorectal or other major cancers.